mjoulani/private_kubernetes/Readme.md

 Make a backup or snapshot before you start using the Proxmox console.

 ## Start Creating the Cluster:
+Proxmax must be instelled and running

+create two VM instances at least running Ubuntu or distributed  yor prefer

+---
 1. Connect to the master node and node1.
 2. Disable swap for all instances:
     <pre><code>sudo swapoff -a</code></pre>